emilianavt/VSeeFaceManual/spout.md

 # Spout2 capture usage

-to make use of this functionality, ensure that `Spout2 image capture support` is enabled in the `General settings`.
+To make use of this functionality, ensure that `Spout2 image capture support` is enabled in the `General settings`.
 This option is disabled by default.

 Then install the [Spout2 OBS plugin](https://github.com/Off-World-Live/obs-spout2-plugin/releases) and add a `Spout2 Capture` source to your scene.
 On the `Spout2 Capture`, make sure to set the `Composite mode` to `Default` to ensure that transparency works correctly.
 The source will automatically adapt to the resolution of your VSeeFace window.